Imagine being a Hall of Fame quarterback two times over.

 Warren Moon’s Football Career

-Hall of Fame quarterback Warren Moon was born in Los Angeles, California, and played his high school ball at Alexander Hamilton High School.
+Warren Moon was born in Los Angeles, California and played his high school ball at Alexander Hamilton High School.
 Despite what the future had in store for him, Moon began his college career at a two-year school called West Los Angeles College and became a record-breaking signal caller.

 He was also an African-American man trying to play quarterback in the 1970s when that was not common.
 Four-year schools didn’t want to give him a chance, but then University of Washington’s new head coach Don James — who would go on to lead the Huskies to a college title — decided to give Moon a shot.